schibsted/spid-tech-docs/resources/articles/mobile/overview.md

 ### 4. Develop your app

-Develop and test your app, following our recommendations for [best practices](/mobile/best-practices/).
+Develop and test your app.

 ### 5. Submit your app for review